-With my admiration of Salt and Vinegar flavored things and oven baked wings, I decided to give it a go and combine the two for an epic gameday (or any day) appetizer that will knock your socks off.
-Just like the bag of chips, be sure you have someone else around to eat these with or you will polish the whole 3 pounds of wings solo.
+With my admiration of Salt and Vinegar flavored things and oven-baked wings, I decided to give it a go and combine the two for an epic gameday (or any day) appetizer that will knock your socks off.
+Just like the bag of chips, be sure you have someone else around to eat these Salt and Vinegar Chicken Wings with or you will polish the whole 3 pounds of wings solo.
 No doubt.
 They are equally as addicting!

 I really love baking wings in the oven.
 Placing them on a rack in an even layer and so that they are not touching results in a nice crispy wing, without the deep fryer.

 Once they are nice and crisp, I toss them in a delicious apple cider vinegar and seasoning combination and then pop them once more under the broiler.
-The end result is a tangy, salty, crispy and satisfying wing that you’ll just love.
+The end result of these Salt and Vinegar Chicken Wings is a tangy, salty, crispy and satisfying wing that you’ll just love.
 My husband definitely dominated these wings when I made them.
 Next time I think I’ll have to double the recipe.

 - 3 pounds split chicken wings

 - 2 tbsp olive oil

 - 1/2 tsp pepper

 For the Vinegar Finish: